ringvold/teamsort-cli/README.md

 To use the trello integration you need to get an API key and token: https://developer.atlassian.com/cloud/trello/guides/rest-api/api-introduction/#authentication-and-authorization

-These can then be set as environment variables, through `.env` file or as parameters in the cli.
+These can then be provided as environment variables, through an `.env` file or as parameters in the cli.

 # Future plans
 - [ ] Player ID as an input option (Steam ID for integration with Get5/G5API)